rokibhasan84/B12-A5-Emergency-Hotline/readme.md

 2. How do you **create and insert a new element into the DOM**?

-Answer: We can use this ( createElement() ) to create a new HTML element into the DOM.
+Answer: We can use this (createElement()) to create a new HTML element into the DOM.
     Like, const newParagraph = document.createElement('p');
-We can also add content, add attributes and we can insert append child to any HTML elements if we locate the parent element.
+    We can also add content, add attributes and we can insert append child to any HTML element if we loacate the parent element.

 3. What is **Event Bubbling** and how does it work?
-Answer:
+Answer: Event bubbling in javaScript is a
-      Event bubbling in JavaScript is a mechanism within the Document Object Model (DOM) event propagation process.
-When an event, such as a click or a keypress, occurs on an element, that event does not simply stop at the target element.
-Instead, it "bubbles up" through the DOM tree, from the target element to its immediate parent, then to the grandparent, and so on, all the way up to the document object.
+      Event bubbling in JavaScript is a tackle within the Document Object Model (DOM) event propagration process.

 How it works: